Refreshing the Mailbox Garden

 - Add a generous layering of mulch.

-I would love it if you subscribe to the newsletter at the top of the page in order to receive my emails of all my latest blog posts and get the first scoop about any digital printables and freebies.
+Want to always be in the know?
+Be sure to subscribe to the newsletter to receive my emails of all the latest blog posts and get the first scoop about any digital printables and freebies.

-You can also follow me on Instagram, Pinterest, and Facebook to see what I’m up to as I Create a Beautiful LifeTM!
+Join me on Instagram, Pinterest, Facebook and the Creative Planning Expressions Community to see what I’m up to as I Create a Beautiful LifeTM!